Venk677/m56-Studios-Assignment/README.md

 # m56-Studios-Assignment
-An assignment to assign positions to players having the highest score in an descending order, having in mind same score by both players leads them to be in a same position.
+An assignment to assign position to player amongst other players comparing his scores to the highest scores of other players in an descending order, having in mind same score by both players leads them to be in a same position.